 Cody Hubach, who records an unreleased album with Sonobeat in 1972

-Sonobeat's tough times bleed over from 1971 and escalate during the beginning of 1972, forcing co-founder Bill Josey Sr. to continue to offer out his North Lamar studios for custom work.
-Although he continues to develop talent he hopes to release on Sonobeat Records or sell to national labels, there are no Sonobeat releases during the year.
-Country-folk artist Cody Hubach, who records an unreleased single with Sonobeat in '69, returns to record a full-length album in '72 featuring a mix of original songs and covers of songs by other Austin singer/songwriters, but Cody's album also goes unreleased.
+Sonobeat's tough times bleed over from 1971 and escalate during the beginning of 1972, forcing Sonobeat co-founder Bill Josey Sr. to continue to offer out his North Lamar studios just south of downtown Austin for custom work.
+Throughout the year he continues to develop talent he hopes to release on Sonobeat Records or sell to national labels, but there are no Sonobeat Records releases during 1972.
+Manchaca, Texas, country-folk artist Cody Hubach, who records an unreleased single with Sonobeat in '69, returns to record a full-length album in '72 that features a mix of original songs and covers of songs by other Austin singer/songwriters, but Cody's album also goes unreleased.

-Only one other group is known to record potential Sonobeat releases during 1972: Tommy Hill & the Country Music Revue.
-Although the Sonobeat archives aren't clear, it's possible Kingfish also records with Sonobeat during 1972.
-The personal and professional disappointments of the three preceding years have finally taken their toll, and Bill has no choice but to focus on custom work, for which he charges an hourly studio rate, to make ends meet.
-Something has to change, but it won't be until 1973 that positive change happens.
+Other acts recording potential Sonobeat releases during 1972 include Pleasant Street Band from Indianapolis, Indiana, Michele Murphy from nearby Liberty Hill, Texas, and Austin's Jess DeMaine and Tommy Hill & the Country Music Revue.
+The personal and professional disappointments of the three preceding years have finally taken their toll, and Bill has no choice but to focus on custom work, for which he charges an hourly studio and engineering rate, to make ends meet.
+Something has to change, but it won't be until 1973 that any positive change materializes.